AngelaWebbTech/Basic-Math-Practice/README.md

 a small project to practice some java skills

 for loops
 while loops
-switch case
+switchcase
 functions
+arrays
-Random class
+Random
+FileWriter